neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 ![](figures/todoist-signup-1.png)

 The first choice you get to make during sign up is the theme Todoist will use when it shows you your todo-lists.
-This is just the colour theme, and you can choose whatever you like---you can always change the theme later.
+You can choose whatever color you'd like, and don’t worry if you change your mind, you can always choose a new color later.

 ![](figures/todoist-signup-2.png)